Linear stochastic volatility models: Closed form of the arbitrage price of a vanilla option in a linear stochastic volatility model

-Under the assumptions of Theorem \ref{tw:densrep} and for the process $X$ being a martingale, we provide probabilistic representations for the arbitrage prices of European call and put options.
+Now, we provide representations for the arbitrage prices of European call and put options.
 These formulae generalize the famous Black-Scholes formulae as well as the result of Hull and White for a stochastic volatility model with uncorrelated noises \cite{Hul}.

-\begin{theorem} Assume that $X$ is a martingale.
-In a linear stochastic volatility model, under assumption \eqref{eq:pod}, the time zero arbitrage prices of European call and put options with strike $K>0$ and maturity $t$ have the following probabilistic representation:
+\begin{theorem} In a linear stochastic volatility model the time zero prices of European call and put options with strike $K>0$ and maturity $t$ have the following representations: